AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.5/aep-data-collection-ssf.md

 >[!NOTE]
 >
->Don't forget to install, configure and use the Chrome Extension as referenced in [0.1 - Install the Chrome extension for the Experience League documentation](../../gettingstarted/gettingstarted/ex1.md)
+>Don't forget to install, configure and use the Chrome Extension as referenced in [Install the Chrome extension for the Experience League documentation](../../gettingstarted/gettingstarted/ex1.md)

 ## Exercises